ebbenberg/MHI-AC-Ctrl-ESPHome/README.md

 # Changelog:

 **v1.0 Atom branch** (2024-12)
- - Breaking change: ATOM S3 lite version - need new PCB.
-Send request to alphonsuijtdehaag at gmail dot com
+ - Breaking change: ATOM S3 lite version - need new PCB layout.
+Send a request to alphonsuijtdehaag at gmail dot com
- - Addition of an extra external sensor possible through groove port connection on the atom S3.
+ - Addition of an extra external sensor possible through grove port connection on the atom S3.
 Examples: ENV IV, CO2, ENV PRO from M5stack.
  - If the external sensor has a temperature reading, it can be used for external measurement AC temperature instead of the standard MHI sensor.
 Choose control through dropdown menu in home assistant.
    Exception: CO2 sensor (SCD40/41), because temperature reading is not stable enough.
+ - DS18B20 connection still exist on pcb with 4K7 resistor already on the board.
+Code also adjusted to external measurement AC temperature option.
  - Bluetooth proxy option.
 Status led option.
+Debug opyiom.
  - Webserver can cause some mhi_ac_ctrl_core.loop error: -2 errors.
 Advise not to use the webserver or block the errors in the logging.
 Example code added in main yaml.

 # Below are the changes from "main" branch that also exist in the Atom version.